Anatomical Gifts Program will honor donors at service

 John Damianos ’16 Med’20 agreed that he had to strike a balance between respecting the humanity of the donors — who may still have living family members — and being cognizant that the donors made “the conscious decision to be teachers even after death.”
 Damianos said that knowing the donors desired to be used for the purpose of teaching allowed him to avoid being “too gingerly” in dissecting the bodies.

 He added that the medical school made a concerted effort to put the cadaver-based instruction into perspective, especially as it fits into the larger medical journey, through sessions on the psychology of illness and a panel on the anatomical donations.
-The panel included a retired Geisel faculty member whose body will be donated to the Anatomical Gifts Program once he passes.
+The panel included a retired Geisel faculty member whose body will be donated to the Anatomical Gifts Program once he dies.

 During the panel, Damianos said it was impressed upon him and his peers that the donor is their “first patient,” that the body is not just cells, tissues and organs to dissect, but a person with scars and tattoos, and whose brains were formed by the memories and experiences they had in their lifetime.
 According to Riendeau, students are given the names of the donors as well as a brief background, which gives students context for their subjects.